x64dbg/docs/commands/breakpoints/LibrarianRemoveBreakPoint.md

-# LibrarianRemoveBreakPoint[,bcdll]
+# LibrarianRemoveBreakPoint/bcdll

 Remove a DLL breakpoint.

 ## arguments

 arg1: DLL Name to remove the breakpoint from.

 ## result

 This command does not set any result variables.